jmg-hosp/IEEE/README.md

 ## Folder and File Structure

 ### Validacion_BS_TS
-- .CSV files of the BS series sampled at 3Hz and TS series sampled at 1Hz.
+- CSV files of the BS series sampled at 3Hz and TS series sampled at 1Hz.

 ### Codigo Octave
 - File of pre-processing and processing of BS and TS series.